you0522/Movie_Review/README.md

 # Movie_Review_Test

-This project predicts whether a given tweet is about a real disaster or not using Natural Langauge Procecssing (NLP).
 This project predicts the score of a movie based on the reviews from Rotten Tomatoes Dataset using Natural Language Processing (NLP).

 ## Getting Started